humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 ### Configure a Wwise Bus to Play 5th Order Ambisonic Sound through JACK

-In order for Wwise to play through the JackSink a corresponding device needs to be crated:
+In order for Wwise to play through the JackSink a corresponding device needs to be created:

 * Launch the Wwise authoring tool (this can either be done through the Audiokinetic launcher or by opening the Wwise project created during the Unreal Wwise integration)
 * Open the design layout (either by pressing `F5` or through the menu `Layouts->Designer`)